xorpaul/g10k/README.md

         do not modify anything, just print what would be changed -force
-        purge the Puppet environment directory and do a full sync -info
+        purge the Puppet environment directory and do a full sync -gitobjectsyntaxnotsupported
+        if your git version is too old to support reference syntax like master^{object} use this setting to revert to the older syntax
+  -info
         log info output, defaults to false -maxextractworker int